thebigsleepjoe/TTT-Bots-2/README.md

 1. 📃 Ensure TTT/2 cross-compatibility
 2. 📃 CUSTOM Tutorial on how to create navmeshes + how to let them use ladders
 3. 📃 Push the first 'ready' build to Steam

-## How to use
-1. Download the latest version from the Steam Workshop **(Will go here when ready)**
-2. Start a p2p or dedicated server with sufficient player slots on a map with a navmesh or on one of the included maps.
-3. *As a superadmin,* either type `!addbot X` in chat, or write `ttt_bot_add X` in the console.
-4. You're done!

-## Commands
-TODO: Put a wiki here